DataDog/documentation/content/en/error_tracking/standalone_frontend/_index.md

     text: 'Error Tracking Issue States and Workflows'
 ---
 {{< callout url="#" btn_hidden="true" header="false">}}
-  Datadog is pleased to invite you to test the new standalone frontend Error Tracking experience.
-This product is in active development, please expect it to evolve with your usage and please be sure to let us know if you have any thoughts as you make use of it.
+  Datadog's standalone frontend Error Tracking experience is in private alpha.
+This product is in active development and may evolve with your usage.
 {{< /callout >}}

 ## Overview